Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 According to the reference architecture, the Cassandra database is external to the cluster.
 Change the following values according to the cassandra configuration.

-The Helm chart is delivered with an internal cassandra database, that would work for non-production environments.
+The Helm chart is delivered with an internal cassandra database that would work for non-production environments.
 You can change this parameter to use an external one.
-It is required at least for production environments.
+A Cassandra environment is required for production environments at minimum.

 ```yaml
 cassandra: